roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  Various scenes spring to mind: a one-to-one seduction of the mother by Robert; Robert's mother walks in and catches the three already at it (it would be highly improbable that the woman would just say, "Wow, look at that.
 My son, my mother and the neighbour.
 How fucking sexy is that; I want to play too."

  So, waddya say?
 If you want me to take a pop at the chapter, let me know.
 Email ideas and I'll sift through them.
 If you want to get into a [brief] dialogue with your ideas, by all means email the same.
-Report_Story #1